 Why Apartments Lead on Holiday Yields, and What Erodes the Advantage

 The price mechanism is simple.
-A 2-bed apartment in Cornwall sells for around £183,422 compared with £265,528 for a 2-bed house, yet the nightly rate a guest pays for a tidy harbour-view flat is not half the rate of a comparable cottage.
+A 2-bed apartment in Cornwall sells for around £183,000 compared with about £266,000 for a 2-bed house, yet the nightly rate a guest pays for a tidy harbour-view flat is not half the rate of a comparable cottage.
 Holiday guests pay for location, view and presentation more than for square footage at the smaller end of the market.
 That compresses the price-to-revenue ratio in the apartment's favour and drives the yield gap visible in the table above.

 Leasehold restrictions are the silent killer for apartment holiday let plans in Cornwall.
 Many leases prohibit short-term letting outright, particularly in newer schemes designed for residential use, and breaching the covenant can trigger forfeiture proceedings.
 Always read the full lease and obtain written confirmation from the freeholder or managing agent before completing on a flat you intend to use as a holiday let.